 Any reputable window company should be able to inform you of their product’s U-Value through the correct performance testing.
 Unfortunately, this information can still be misleading, as many companies will only choose to promote the U-Value of the window’s centre pane, which is inevitably going to be better than that of the whole product.

-Whether you are embarking on a new build project or renovating your home, it is essential to adhere to building regulations at all times.
-When it comes to windows, the regulations cover a number of areas, with energy efficiency being one of them.
+Whether you are embarking on a new build project or renovating your home, it is essential to always adhere to building regulations.
+When it comes to windows, the regulations cover several areas, with energy efficiency being one of them.

 Be wary however, windows that have U-Values of just 0.1 or 0.2 under the regulation threshold will not make any difference to your carbon footprint, or energy bills for that matter.

-By following a carefully thought through design process and by constantly developing our techniques, our windows are technically superior when it comes to energy performance.
+By following a carefully thought-through design process and by constantly developing techniques, Westbury Windows are technically superior when it comes to energy performance.
 We design our timber frames and sashes with deep inside to outside profiles, which improves the windows insulating properties through the wood components.
 This technique was originally developed in Scandinavia many years ago to protect their homes from the cold weather.
 They had a standard frame depth of 115 mm – which is the same as we use today.

 We achieve this by using Accoya®, an engineered timber with very low thermal conductivity, along with specially formulated bonds and strong joints.
 You can find out more about this brilliantly engineered and highly sustainable timber material here.